tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 // thread-safe updates.
 func GetSharedData(key string) (value []byte, cas uint32, err error)

-// SetSharedData is used for seting key-value pairs in the shared data storage
+// SetSharedData is used for setting key-value pairs in the shared data storage
 // which is defined per "vm_config.vm_id" in the hosts.
 //
 // ErrorStatusCasMismatch will be returned when a given CAS value is mismatched